-As on the date of this Draft Red Herring Prospectus, there are no Shareholders holding any special rights in our Company, including the right to nominate Director(s) on our Board.
+As on the date of this Red Herring Prospectus, there are no Shareholders holding any special rights in our Company, including the right to nominate Director(s) on our Board.

-18. Weighted average cost of acquisition for all Equity Shares transacted in One year, 18 months and Three years preceding the date of this Draft Red Herring Prospectus
+18. Weighted average cost of acquisition for all Equity Shares transacted in One year, 18 months and Three years preceding the date of this Red Herring Prospectus

-The weighted average price for all Equity Shares acquired by the Promoters, members of the Promoter Group, and other shareholders with rights to nominate Directors or any other rights in the last one year, 18 months and three years preceding the date of this Draft Red Herring Prospectus is as set out below:
+The weighted average price for all Equity Shares acquired by the Promoters, members of the Promoter Group, and other shareholders with rights to nominate Directors or any other rights in the last one year, 18 months and three years preceding the date of this Red Herring Prospectus is as set out below:

-Period Weighted average cost of acquisition^ (in ₹) Cap Price is 'X' times the Weighted Average Cost of Acquisition
+Period Weighted average cost of acquisition^ (in ₹) price: Lowest Price -

+Cost of Acquisition Highest Price^ (in ₹)

 Last one year Negligible [•] [•]

 Last 18 months Negligible [•] [•]

-Last three years 0.14 [•] [•]